 "Hyssop is a quintessential cleanser, enabling a clarity of spirit and recognition of the divine beneficent power in the universe," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
 She also says the emotional benefits of hyssop essential oil (Hyssopus officinalis) are to encourage awakening, acceptance, fulfillment, encouragement, direction, balance, and harmony.

 Hyssopus officinalis is high in pinocamphone, which might be toxic in large doses.
-For this reason, use this essential oil only in small amounts.
+For this reason, use only small amounts of this essential oil.

 A gentler and safer chemotype of hyssop is available — Hyssopus officinalis var. decumbens — that doesn't contain much pinocamphone.
 Know which type you are buying.

 Plant family: Lamiaceae/Labiatae